scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 In the simple example above, the frequentist and Bayesian approaches give basically the same result.
 While it is easy to show that the two approaches are often equivalent for simple problems, it is also true that they can diverge greatly for more complicated problems.
 In practice, this divergence most often makes itself most clear in two different ways:

 1. The handling of nuisance parameters: i.e. parameters which affect the final result, but are not otherwise of interest.
-2. The subtle (and often overlooked) difference between frequentist confidence intervals and Bayesian credible intervals.
+2. The different handling of uncertainty: for example, the subtle (and often overlooked) difference between frequentist confidence intervals and Bayesian credible regions.

-We'll discuss these two situations in more detail in the following sections.
+We'll discuss examples of these below.

 Nuisance Parameters: Bayes' Billiards Game
 ------------------------------------------
 We'll start by discussing the first point: nuisance parameters.
 A nuisance parameter is any quantity whose value is not relevant to the goal of an analysis, but is nevertheless required to determine the result which is of interest.
-For example, we might have a situation similar to the photon counting above, but in which the errors :math:`e_i` are unknown.
+For example, we might have a situation similar to the flux measurement above, but in which the errors :math:`e_i` are unknown.
 One potential approach is to treat these errors as nuisance parameters.

-Let's consider an example of nuisance parameters that, in one form or another, dates all the way back to the posthumous 1763 paper written by Thomas Bayes himself [Bayes1763]_.
-The particular version of this problem used here is borrowed from [Eddy2004]_.
+Let's consider an example of nuisance parameters borrowed from [Eddy2004]_ that, in one form or another, dates all the way back to the posthumous 1763 paper written by Thomas Bayes himself [Bayes1763]_.
 The setting is a gambling game in which Alice and Bob bet on the outcome of a process they can't directly observe.

 Alice and Bob enter a room.
 Behind a curtain there is a billiard table, which they cannot see.
 Their friend Carol rolls a ball down the table, and marks where it lands.
 Once this mark is in place, Carol begins rolling new balls down the table.
 If the ball lands to the left of the mark, Alice gets a point; if it lands to the right of the mark, Bob gets a point.
 We can assume for the sake of example that Carol's rolls are unbiased: that is, the balls have an equal chance of ending up anywhere on the table.
 The first person to reach six points wins the game.